HelenLiu0609/HD-BDM-LAB-website/content/contact/contact.md

   columns: '1'
 ---

-We are seeking candidates with a solid background in experimental psychology.
+We are currently seeking candidates with a solid background in experimental psychology.
 We also welcome candidates who excel in one of the following areas: behavioral science, data analytics, neuroscience and so on.
 Candidates must hold a master's degree or be expected to acquire master's within 6 months.
 We are located in Shenzhen, a modern metropolis that links Hong Kong to China’s mainland.
 Interested candidates should send a cover letter, current CV to Prof. Xiaotian Wang: xtwang@cuhk.edu.cn.